turingschool/backend-curriculum-site/module1/lessons/methods_and_return_values.md

 ## Warmup

-With your breakout group, define the following terms in your own words:
+Define the following terms in your own words:

 * Variable
 * Method